-Local SEO : How Do I Get My Business on Google Maps?A comprehensive step-by-step guide
+Local SEO for Dentists: How Do I Get My Practice on Google Maps?A comprehensive step-by-step guide

-If you’re interested in small business SEO and online marketing, you may be asking yourself the question, “how do I add my businesses to google maps?”
+If you’re interested in dental SEO and online marketing, you may be asking yourself the question, “how do I add my dental practice to google maps?”

-You’re about to dive into a step-by-step guide showing you how to do just that.
-We’ll show you how to list your business on Google Maps in your city for the keywords your customers are searching for.
+We have a step-by-step guide showing you how to do just that.
+We’ll explain how to list your dental practice on Google Maps in your city for the keywords your patients are searching for.

 See that area highlighted in a green box?
-That’s a Google Maps search result, and guide will show your businesses how to rank in these search results, too.
+That’s a Google Maps search result, and this guide will show you how to rank your practice in these search results, too.

 Are you in the right place?

-Are you a dentist, lawyer, or do you own a clothing boutique or any other small business that is trying to attract new customers, clients, or patients from a specific geographic area (a city like Seattle, for example)?
+Are you a dentist or practice owner trying to attract new patients from a specific geographic area (a city like Seattle, for example)?
 This step-by-step guide was created with you in mind!

-This guide is intended to be a practical how-to guide for businesses, not a textbook on Google Maps.
-It’s a playbook with steps that you can follow to get your business listed and ranked on Google Maps.
+This guide is intended to be a practical how-to guide for dentists, not a textbook on Google Maps.
+It’s a playbook with steps that you can follow to get your dental office listed and ranked on Google Maps.

 Everyone benefits from Google Maps

-Google Maps is great for you, your customers, and Google.
-Your customers quickly find what they need, your business is more visible to more customers, and Google’s audience grows as more people discover how easy it is to connect with local businesses.
+Google Maps is great for you, your patients, and Google.
+Your patients quickly find what they need, your practice is more visible to more patients, and Google’s audience grows as more people discover how easy it is to connect with local dentists.

 Let’s take a closer look at how you’ll benefit:

 People use Google to find the information they need right now.
-When your business appears in Google Maps search results, your customers quickly see important details about your business, including driving directions, reviews, hours of operation, and a phone number.
+When your office appears in Google Maps search results, your patients quickly see important details, including driving directions, reviews, hours of operation, and a phone number.

-It won’t cost you a penny to have your business listed on Google Maps.
+It won’t cost you a penny to have your practice listed on Google Maps.
 For your money, there’s no better value in online marketing and advertising than Google Maps.

 Fast & easy updates